Pork tenderloin and plantains on a cutting board

 • 5 grams or less of total fat

-• 1 gram or less of saturated fat
+• 2 grams or less of saturated fat

 • 480 milligrams or less of sodium per label serving

-If you’re looking for a lean, healthy meal, give pork a try!
-Explore our recipes for garlic-mustard pork roast, easy pork stir-fry and guava citrus marinated grilled pork chops.
+Looking for lean, heart-healthy meal ideas?
+Explore our pork recipes for garlic-mustard pork roasteasy pork stir-fry and guava citrus marinated grilled pork chops—simple, flavorful options that fit into a balanced lifestyle.

 Photo courtesy of the National Pork Board and the Pork Checkoff.